steve-crouch/dirac-job-scheduling/_episodes/02-job-management.md

 > ## What About other Fields?
 >
-> We've looked at some example fields, but yhere are *many* others that you may wish to consider,
+> We've looked at some example fields, but there are *many* others that you may wish to consider,
 > which you can find in the [Slurm documentation](https://slurm.schedmd.com/sstat.html#SECTION_Job-Status-Fields).
 >
 > Another way to get help on the field formats is to use `sstat --helpformat`,